Recent Modeling Advances in Dense Suspension Rheology

 Few studies have examined whether shear thickening in dense suspensions can be captured within modified hydrodynamic frameworks without explicitly introducing new contact physics.
-Jamali and Brady~\cite{Jamali_2019} modeled surface roughness by resolving discrete asperities using dissipative particle dynamics, demonstrating that lubrication interactions between asperities can dominate energy dissipation at very small separations and give rise to DST.
+Jamali and Brady~\cite{Jamali_2019} modeled surface roughness by resolving discrete asperities using dissipative particle dynamics, demonstrating that lubrication interactions between asperities can dominate energy dissipation at very small separations and give rise to the DST.
 In a related study~\cite{Wang_2020}, it was shown that enhancing the tangential divergence of lubrication resistance, using parameters related to asperity geometry, can also reproduce DST within a hydrodynamic description.
-However, these approaches cannot reproduce shear jamming, as fluid-mediated forces vanish in the limit of a zero shear rate.
+Although successful in reproducing DST, SJ remains a challenge for such hydrodynamic treatments, given that fluid-mediated forces vanish in the limit of a zero shear rate.

-Taken together, these observations motivate the near-hard-sphere (NHS) framework, in which particles interact through lubrication forces together with short-ranged conservative and contact interactions that become relevant at small surface separations, thus providing a minimal physically relevant description~\cite{Morris_2023, clavaud2025quick, Singh_2020}.
+Taken together, these observations motivate the near-hard-sphere (NHS) framework, in which particles interact through lubrication forces together with short-ranged conservative and contact interactions that become relevant at small surface separations, thus providing a minimal description of dense suspension rheology~\cite{Morris_2023, clavaud2025quick, Singh_2020}.

-\paragraph{\textit{Lubrication Flow - Discrete Element Method (LF-DEM) in dense suspensions}} Following Merlose and Ball~\cite{Melrose_1995}, hydrodynamic interactions are typically restricted to single-particle Stokes drag and pairwise lubrication forces, which dominate dissipation in crowded environments.
+\paragraph{\textit{Integrating hydrodynamics with contact friction in dense suspensions}} Following Melrose and Ball~\cite{Melrose_1995}, hydrodynamic interactions are typically restricted to single-particle Stokes drag and pairwise lubrication forces, which dominate dissipation in the crowded environments.
 Once the particles approach a small cutoff separation $h \le 10^{-3}a$, a distance that mimics the small asperities on the surface of the particle, the lubrication forces are regularized ($F_{\mathrm{lub}} \sim \frac{1}{h+\Delta}$), allowing frictional contacts between the particles.
 Thus, Stokes flow (Eq.~\eqref{eq:Stokes}) is